The Ontario Student Assistance Program (OSAP) is a financial aid program that offers funding for post-secondary education in two forms:

 On the OSAP application, you were given the option to have OSAP send your funding directly to the college to pay for your tuition.
 If you selected this option, after your enrolment has been confirmed by the college a deposit from the National Student Loan Service Centre will be made into your student account at George Brown, available through Stu-View.

 If you will be receiving your OSAP funding directly, it can take up to 10 business days, after your enrolment has been confirmed, to be deposited by the National Student Loan Service Centre in your bank account.
-If your expected installment has not been received by your bank in 10 business days after the date of your enrolment confirmation, please contact the National Student Loan Service Centre at 1-888-815-4514.
+If your expected instalment has not been received by your bank in 10 business days after the date of your enrolment confirmation, please contact the National Student Loan Service Centre at 1-888-815-4514.

 - Students in a one-semester study period (September – December only, January – April, only or May – August, only)